mariimako/ReactionSpeedDotApp/README.md

 - Play the game by using the arrow keys.
 - Shoot bullets to randomly spawned enemies by pressing the space bar.
 - Enemies will spawn randomly in intervals.
-- Note that you should gradually speed up.
+- Note that you should also gradually speed up.
 - Press escape to pause the game and open an menu.
-- As prompted, save or load the game, or speed up the game.
+- As prompted, save or load the game, or speed up the game by specifying a speed that is greater than current speed.
+- Do not press escape again, as I saw that this causes problems sometimes
-- After exiting the popup window, you should have the most recent saved state loaded,
+- After pressing load, you should have the most recent saved state loaded,
 - or the game saved and continue playing the current version
 - When you hit an enemy, your health should decrease.
 When 0, it is game over.
-You may restart the game, or exit
+You may restart the game, or exit.
+- When exiting, you should see the event log appear

 ## Phase 4: Task 2, Example Event Log
 - Sun Apr 09 16:54:51 PDT 2023